Red codling

-The red codling or hoka (Pseudophycis bachus) is a morid cod of the genus Pseudophycis, restricted to New Zealand, from the surface to 700 m.
+The red codling (Pseudophycis bachus; hoka) is a morid cod of the genus Pseudophycis, restricted to New Zealand, from the surface to 700 m.
 It reaches lengths up to 90cm.
-P. bachus is a food source for the diving yellow-eyed penguin, Megadyptes antipodes.
+P. bachus is a food source for the diving yellow-eyed penguin (Megadyptes antipodes).

 Environmental organisation Forest & Bird assessed the red cod "Worst Choice (Don't eat)" in its Best Fish Guide, which rates the ecological sustainability of seafoods.